capturing lakeland life

 Richard and John William Brunskill were born in Sedbergh.
 By the early 1860’s they had moved from Sedbergh to Kendal, and then to a studio in Bowness-on-Windermere.

 The Brunskills took remarkable photographic portraits of locals and tourists during the Victorian period.
-Just occasionally, the whole body of a competent studio’s work is preserved either by design or chance so giving an invaluable insight into the Victorian world and its inhabitants, as well as into the workings of an early photographic studio.
+On rare occasions, either by design or chance, the whole body of a competent studio’s work is preserved.
+Unique collections like this give an invaluable insight into the Victorian world and its inhabitants, as well as into the workings of an early photographic studio.
 The photographic portrait work of the Brunskill family of Sedbergh and Windermere is just such a case.

 This period of photographic history demonstrates a revolution in artistic representation and social thinking.
 For the first time in history, people could look at and scrutinize a likeness of themselves and others.
 To those unused to the process, this must have been an unnerving experience!

-On the surface, it seems that these images are no more than a representation of the personal and aspirational, the careful production of an ideal, such as the happy family, or the successful businessman and yet if we look deeper it is still possible to glimpse beyond the social façade to the reality of individual experience.
+On the surface, it seems that these images are no more than a representation of the personal and aspirational – the careful production of an ideal, such as the happy family, or the successful businessman.
+However, if we look deeper it is still possible to glimpse beyond the social façade to the reality of individual experience.
 These austerely evocative images are rich in detail and are yet still fleeting, retaining their power to astonish; they exude a powerful stillness that used to be common in photographic portraiture but is rare in the digital age.

 THE ABRAHAM BROTHERS